 Sensory enrichment refers to enrichment that engages the senses.
 Arguably all enrichment engages the senses, but sensory enrichment focuses on sight, touch, hearing, and smell.
 Each can provide interesting experiences for donkey residents!

-Sensory walks cover all the senses, allowing donkeys to smell new things, see new scenery, hear different sounds, feel the different textures of surfaces and objects they come in contact with, and even taste something new can be a part of the experience.
+Sensory walks cover all the senses, allowing donkeys to smell new things, see new scenery, hear different sounds, feel the different textures of surfaces and objects they come into contact with- even tasting something new can be a part of the experience.
 You don’t have to have tons of acreage in order to guide your resident on this journey.
-Even simply leaving their enclosure (on halter and lead) and being able to sniff what they want here and there and have a different visual angle of the property, and feeling different substrates under their hooves can have an enriching effect.
-Depending on the health of a resident you can take them on short walks nearby or long walks further away.
+Even simply leaving their enclosure (on halter and lead) and being able to sniff what they want here and there, see a different visual angle of the property, and feel different substrates under their hooves can have an enriching effect.
+Depending on the health of a resident, you can take them on short walks nearby or long walks further away.
 You can even set up enrichment focus areas.
 Of course, this may not be appropriate for every resident.
-Staff and resident safety must come first so it isn’t recommended to do this with extremely scared or confrontational residents until they have spent time with caregivers, building a bond and decreasing problematic behavioral responses.
+Staff and resident safety must come first, so it isn’t recommended to do this with extremely scared or confrontational residents until they have spent time with caregivers, building a bond and decreasing problematic behavioral responses.

 Donkeys have a behavioral need for scanning the horizon and making sense of their surroundings, and staying connected with their companions.
 While there hasn’t been much in the way of research studying the effects of visual enrichment in donkeys, appropriate visual enrichment for donkey residents may include:

-- Provide access to view the outside and other residents
+- Providing access to view the outside and other residents.

-- Provide a mirror for residents (if it does not cause them distress).
+- Providing a mirror for residents (if it does not cause them distress).
 If you know a resident is confrontational with other residents, you might want to skip this.
-Adding it to their outdoor space first is a good idea if possible so they can investigate it with the option of moving away.
+Adding it to their outdoor space first is a good idea if possible, so they can investigate it with the option of moving away.

 - Simply adding new, interesting items to their living space to break the monotony.